beratetik/pokemonApp/README.md

 ### Known Bugs

-- Browser back button is not working when the pokemons/:id page
+- Browser back button is not working on the pokemons/:id page

 ### Additional Explanation

 I had no time to write unit test code.
-I just started to write testing code today but I don't have enough time to complete. and also I don't have enough knowledge about jest and & enzym packages.
-I must do more practice about this testing case.
-Also I don't have enough knowledge about Docker, so I didn't apply docker image.
-I used firebase to deploy the project.
+I just started to write testing code today but didn't have enough time to complete and also don't have enough knowledge about jest & enzym packages.
+I should do more practice about this testing case.
+I didn't apply docker image since I didn't have enough opportunity to gain experience.

+But I have solid confidence that if I have time and opportunity I can master the skills and areas I've mentioned above.

+Used firebase to deploy the project.

 Thanks,
 Berat